 A while ago, while I was still working at the University of Graz, one of the research projects that I was working in involved developing an understanding of the resilience of language teachers.
 How I got to be involved in this research, and why I am no longer pursuing it, is a story for another time; but on a somewhat more pleasant note, I was just informed by our publishers, Multilingual Matters, that the long-awaited book The Emotional Rollercoaster of Language Teaching, edited by Christina Gkonou, Jim King and Jean-Marc Dewaele, is about to be published.
 Among the 16 great contributions that make up this edited collection, you will find a chapter on language teacher resilience by me and my former research associate, Mag.
 Anita Lämmerer.

-You can pre-order the book directly from the publishers’ website, or from your preferred vendors.
+You can pre-order the book directly from the publishers’ website (use the discount code ERLT50 for a 50% discount, valid until 31st May 2020), or from your preferred vendors.
 In the meanwhile, you might be interested in this brief overview of our chapter, in the paragraphs that follow.

 What is language teacher resilience?